Motivesoft/vscode-weather-status/README.md

 * A message can be displayed whenever the information is updated
 * A language can be configured to cater for location that cannot be identified in English

+### 1.0.3

+- Updated dependencies in response to a Dependabot alert

 ### 1.0.2

 - Updated dependencies in response to the following: